The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 goods sold by US forces organisations during air shows and open days to persons not entitled to receive / consume them unless customs charges have been paid

-VAT (and duty) are remitted on gifts (whether imported or purchased in the UK) from US forces to charitable organisations.
+VAT (and duty) are remitted on gifts (whether imported or

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.